MBACP Reg - human2counselling

 Areas of counselling I deal with

-My fee is £40 per session.
+My standard fee is £45 per session (50 minutes)

 I currently offer daytime appointments Monday to Thursday with some flexibility.